 Admission to doctoral candidacy is conferred with the approval of the Dean of the Graduate College acting upon the recommendation of the Advisory Committee and graduate program.
-It is the responsibility of the Chair of the Advisory Committee to notify the Graduate College when admission to candidacy is granted by submitting the Admission to Doctoral Candidacy Form.
-To be a considered for admission to doctoral candidacy, the Advisor must vote in the affirmative and no more than one member of the Advisory Committee may cast a dissenting vote on the Admission to Doctoral Candidacy Form.
+It is the responsibility of the Chair of the Advisory Committee to notify the Graduate College when admission to candidacy is granted by submitting the online Admission to Doctoral CandidacyForm found in Round Up (student login).
+To be considered for admission to doctoral candidacy, the Advisor must vote in the affirmative and no more than one member of the Advisory Committee may cast a dissenting vote.